Agile Vs Waterfall: Choosing the Best Methodology

 4. Risk Management

-Agile methodologies provide a framework for managing risks more effectively by identifying and addressing them incrementally throughout the project lifecycle.
-This contrasts with Waterfall, where risks are typically assessed during the initial phases.
-If assumptions change or unexpected issues arise later in the project, Waterfall's structured phase dependencies can make adapting challenging.
+Agile helps better manage and identify risks by dealing with them in a progressive way throughout the different stages of the project lifecycle.
+This is in contrast to Waterfall, where risks are typically assessed during the early parts of the project.
+If assumptions change or unexpected issues arise later in the project, adaptability may be hard considering the structured phase dependencies in Waterfall.

 5. Efficiency and Speed